apache/flink/docs/content/docs/dev/configuration/buildtools.md

 under the License.
 -->

-# Using build tools to configure your Flink project
+# How to use build tools to configure your project

 You will likely need a build tool to configure your Flink project.
 This guide will show you how to do so with [Maven](https://maven.apache.org), [Gradle](https://gradle.org), and [sbt](https://www.scala-sbt.org).